cdwharton/sizeyThingy/README.md

 sizeyThingy
 ===========

-Just a quick way of seeing what size your browser is, helps with Responsive design
+Just a quick way of seeing what size your browser width is, helps with Responsive design

 Just include the jQuery library (http://jquery.com)